Search TechInfer

 How does Machine Learning work?

-Machine learning algorithms learn from data by identifying patterns and making predictions or decisions based on that data, without being explicitly programmed for each task.
+Machine learning (ML) algorithms learn from data in order to find patterns and then predict or decide on a task without being explicitly defined for the task.

 What are some real-world applications of AI?

-AI is used in various applications, such as virtual assistants, recommendation systems, healthcare diagnostics, fraud detection, and autonomous vehicles.
+AI is widely used in virtual assistants, recommendation systems, healthcare diagnostics, fraud detection, and also the self-driving vehicle concept.

-Challenges include data privacy, bias, complexity, interpretability, and ethical considerations.
+The challenges are mainly regarding data privacy, bias, complexity, interpretability, and ethicality.

-How can I start learning about AI and ML?
+How do I get started with learning about AI and ML?